kimdurante/gis-workshop-waml-template/content/layers.md

 **Spatial Reference Systems**

-**List Data**.
-Run [this script](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/checkData.py) to create a csv list of filenames, SRSs, and data types for shapefiles and/or GeoTIFFs.

 ### Registering Data

 Register data layers using a csv file containing a **SourceID** and a **Label** for each layer.
 The SourceID contains the prefix  '*branner:*', an abbreviation of the collection name, and an underscore.
 The filename is appended to the prefix to create the SourceID (ex. *branner:fmmp12_alameda2012.shp*).
 The Label is the title of the data layer.